All the Books I Read in 2020

 Severance by Ling Ma

 Damn.
 This novel gave me nightmares.
 Published in 2018, it shares many unsettling parallels with our current pandemic.
 The author had a lot to say, and she packed it all into this multi-layered, genre-bending novel.
 The immigration story was heartbreaking, and it helps explain why the narrator decides to stay in New York and work while everyone else has long fled the city to escape the virus.
 The book is a slow burn, but it'll get under your skin.
 Ma is a very talented writer.

 Her Body and Other Parties by Carmen Maria Machado

-The stories by Machado mixes folklore, science fiction, and horror.
+The stories by Machado mix folklore, science fiction, and horror.
 They are a bit hit-and-miss for me, but the really good ones are worth reading, and I appreciated her interesting ideas and where she wanted to go with most of them.
-My favourites are "The Husband Stitch" and "Eight Bites."
+My favorites are "The Husband Stitch" and "Eight Bites."
 This collection of horny and creepy stories reminds me of a more feminist Kelly Link.

 Where the Crawdads Sing by Delia Owens